 Grimwood, T. (2004).
 ‘The Body as a Lived Metaphor: Interpreting Catherine of Siena as an Ethical Agent.’
 Feminist Theology 13.1, pp. 62-76

 Selected Commissioned Research Reports

-Grimwood, T., Skyrme, S., Bell, L. (2018).
-Better Care Together: Local Evaluation of Morecambe Bay PACS Vanguard Stage 2 Early Findings Report.
-Commissioned by Bay Health and Care Partners through NHS England.
+Grimwood, T., Bell, L., Skyrme, S., and Weinberger-Maden, U. (2018).
+Local Evaluation of Morecambe Bay PACS Vanguard: Final Report.
+Commissioned by NHS England via Bay Health and Care Partners.

 Robinson, C. and Grimwood, T. (2018).
 Improving Access to Nursing Degree Apprenticeships: an Evaluation of Stakeholder Collaborations.
 Commissioned by HEFCE.

 Robinson, C. and Grimwood, T. (2018).
 Addressing the Pressures in Emergency Care: An Evaluation of the HENW Innovation Fund Education Programmes.
 Commissioned by Health Education North-West.